Assorted symbols in Chinese art and history

 The Qin Emperor Shihuangdi sent out Xú Fú in 219BCE to search for the Islands of the Blessed in the hope that he would bring back an Elixir of Life to give him immortality.
 Xu is said to have seen the islands but was held back from getting close by strong easterly winds.
 The islands can only be reached by immortals and cranes.

 Some say the herb of immortality grows here and that it is a type of water grass with long leaves.
 Zoysia pungens is one candidate plant.
-The herb is sometimes shown in the mouth of a deer or the beak of a crane emphasizing the symbolism of immortality.
-It is reputed that only deer or phoenixes are able to find it.
+The herb is sometimes shown in the mouth of a deer or in the beak of a crane emphasizing the symbolism of immortality.
+It is reputed that only some deer and phoenixes are able to find it.

 Others say the herb of immortality is actually a bracket fungus, possibly Ganoderma lucidum (灵芝 líng zhī) which grows widely on decaying trees.
 Unlike other fungi and wood Lingzhi remains solid indefinitely which may explain the association with immortality.
 Some similar species are bright red and it is often portrayed in works of art to represent a wish for long life.
 Many different types of mushroom are used in traditional medicine.